Characterization of two distant double-slits by chaotic light second-order interference: Introduction

 Recently, a novel scheme has been proposed where second-order interference is predicted to occur between light propagating through two paths that fall {\it outside} the coherence length of the source \cite{Tam-Sei}.
 Each interfering path is made of two disjoint, but correlated, optical paths, going from the source to a distant detector after passing though a specific arm (long or short) of an unbalanced interferometer.
 The unbalancing between the long and the short arm of the interferometers is such that no first-order interference exists at each detector, separately.
-However, a counterintuitive second-order interference is predicted to appear by measuring the correlation between the intensity fluctuations at the two detectors.
+However, a counterintuitive second-order interference between light propagating through the two pairs (long-long and short-short) of disjoint optical paths, is predicted to appear by measuring the correlation between the intensity fluctuations at the two detectors.
+The novelty here is that second-order interference in the absence of first-order interference is enabled by {\it a single choatic source}; in fact, in all previous schemes, second-order interference without first-order inteference relied on multiple incoherent sources \cite{mchekhova,PhysRevA.92.043831,epl68.618,pra.83.062111,prl109.233603}.
 Similar to HBT interferometry, this novel interference phenomenon leads to a deeper understanding of quantum optics, and has the potential to give rise to a new research area involving both theoretical and experimental developments.
-In fact, it has recently prompted the experimental simulation of a C-NOT gate by chaotic light \cite{shih_cnot}.
+In fact, this effect, recently described also in the spatial domain \cite{cassano}, enables sensing applications \cite{Tam-Sei,cassano}, as well as the simulation of a C-NOT gate with a single chaotic source \cite{Tam-Sei,cassano,shih_cnot}.

-In this paper, we employ the proposed effect for monitoring the transverse position and the spatial structure of two distant double-slit masks.
-Our scheme is enabled by the possibility of exploiting and manipulating the relative phase characterizing the indistinguishable pairs of disjoint optical paths.
-Such a phase was set to zero in the C-NOT gate simulation of Ref. \cite{shih_cnot}, while, here, it is fully exploited for a remote sensing application.
+In this paper, we experimentally demonstrate the spatial interference effect and the sensing technique described in Ref.\cite{cassano} to monitor the transverse position and the spatial structure of two distant double-slit masks.
+The scheme is enabled by the possibility of exploiting and manipulating the relative phase characterizing the indistinguishable pairs of disjoint optical paths \cite{Tam-Sei,cassano}.
+Such a phase is set to zero in the case of a C-NOT gate simulation \cite{Tam-Sei,cassano,shih_cnot}, while, here, it is fully exploited for a remote sensing application \cite{cassano}.